 Hurricane Warning

-A Hurricane WARNING is issued when hurricane conditions (winds 74 miles per hour or greater, or dangerously high water and rough seas) are expected within 24 hours or less.
+A Hurricane Warning is issued when hurricane conditions (winds 74 miles per hour or greater, or dangerously high water and rough seas) are expected within 24 hours or less.
+When a Hurricane Warning is issued, residents should be mindful of the following:

 • If advised to evacuate, leave your home as soon as possible to be safe.
 Local officials advise leaving only if they truly believe your location is in danger.
 See What to Do if an Evacuation is Necessary page.